 When you’re feeling hungry cheap eats can be found at one of the city’s countless cha chaan teng eateries which serve a somewhat weird blend of Asian and Western cuisine in what could be described a fusion food of an acquired taste.

 The above was shot at Wah Kee Cart Noodles (華記小食店) in Tsing Yi – proving that you’re never more than HK $20 away from a bowl of noodles and miscellaneous animal parts in even the most remote locations of Hong Kong.

-For typography lovers, old signage provides wonderful examples of how Cantonese and English co-existed during colonial times, and continues to this day.
+For typography lovers, old signage provides wonderful examples of how Cantonese and English co-existed during colonial times and continues to this day.
 If you’re considering a trip to Hong Kong there’s no need to worry about the language barrier since 50%+ of the population speak both.

 Hong Kong imports all its signature Toyota Crown red taxis from Japan which all run on LPG in order to be more environmentally friendly.
 If you want to catch one to take you across the harbour you’re supposed to hail it by making an ocean wave motion.

-Fresh meat is chopped and hung in the open-air by butchers wielding impossibly large cleavers which they slam down with such speed and force that you almost dare not look for fear of fingers being lost!
+Fresh meat is chopped and hung in the open air by butchers wielding impossibly large cleavers which they slam down with such speed and force that you almost dare not look for fear of fingers being lost!

 Dried roots, vegetables and fish are sold by the kilo.

-A shop carrying paper items to be burnt as offerings for the dead is being run two assistants at the other end of the spectrum.
+A shop carrying paper items to be burnt as offerings for the dead is being run by two assistants at the other end of the spectrum.
 Everything you might need for the afterlife is catered for here, including paper money, paper clothes, and even a paper transit card!